 - "Interspousal Tort Immunity: Married Women's Identity at Law-Still an Uphill Battle," Florida Bar Journal, November 1985.

 - "Additional Reasons to Avoid Bifurcated Proceedings: Possible Loss of Attorney's Fees Upon Remarriage of One Spouse," co-author, Family Law Quarterly, June 1985.

-Liz is the mother of two adult daughters: an architect and a fund raiser for the Museum of the National Academy, both of whom live and work in New York.
+Liz is the mother of two adult daughters: an architect and a fund raiser for the Apollo Theater, both of whom live and work in New York.
 She is also the very proud grandmother of two.
-Liz has been married for 40 years to Dr. Edward Baker, a professor at the University of Miami School of Business.
+Liz has been married for 42 years to Dr. Edward Baker, a professor at the University of Miami School of Business.